About

 Research

-I primarily study how social class, gender and racial/ethnic identity are associated with physical and mental health.
-My research is based mostly in Canada but also in the US, South Korea and Switzerland.
-I have received funding for my research from the Canadian Institutes of Health Research, Heart & Stroke Foundation of Canada, Michael Smith Foundation for Health Research, Peter Wall Institute for Advanced Studies, Public Health Agency of Canada and Social Sciences & Humanities Research Council of Canada.
+Veenstra has primarily investigated how social class and racial/ethnic identity are associated with physical and mental health.
+His research has been based mostly in Canada but also in China, South Korea, Switzerland and the United States.
+This research has been funded by the Canadian Institutes of Health Research, Heart & Stroke Foundation of Canada, Michael Smith Foundation for Health Research, Peter Wall Institute for Advanced Studies, Public Health Agency of Canada and Social Sciences & Humanities Research Council of Canada.

-One of my longstanding areas of interest concerns the relationship between social class and health.
-For example, I have applied Pierre Bourdieu’s theory of symbolic power to health-related factors, identifying six class groupings and a range of aesthetic tastes and dispositions in the Canadian field of power that illuminate the logic of health practices dispersed in the field.
-I have studied the health effects of the intergenerational transmission of capitals in South Korea.
-I have also studied interplays between capitals – economic, cultural and social – as determinants of health in Canada, Switzerland and the United States.
-Most recently I have used fixed effects models applied to panel data to investigate whether the association between family income and self-rated health in Canada is truly causal in nature.
-I am currently investigating the legacy of parental socioeconomic resources for health in adulthood in Canada.
+One of his longstanding areas of interest concerns the relationship between social class (or socioeconomic status) and health.
+For example, he has applied Pierre Bourdieu’s theory of symbolic power to health-related factors, identifying class groupings and a range of aesthetic tastes and dispositions in the Canadian field of power that illuminate the logic of health practices dispersed in the field.
+He has studied interplays between capitals – economic, cultural and social – as determinants of health in Canada, Switzerland and the United States and used fixed effects models applied to panel data to investigate whether associations between family income and self-rated health and mental health in Canada are causal in nature.
+He has also studied the health effects of intergenerational socioeconomic reproduction in Canada, China, South Korea and Switzerland and the health effects of intergenerational mobility in Canada.

-Finally, I am also interested in the class bases of cultural phenomena such as musical tastes and sporting knowledge and participation.
-In particular, I have endeavoured to contribute to the debate regarding the relative merits of the homology approach (specific cultural tastes and practices are aligned with specific class positions) and the cultural omnivorism perspective (elites are increasingly characterized by the breadth and eclecticism of their cultural tastes and practices).
+Finally, Veenstra is interested in the class bases of cultural phenomena such as musical tastes and sporting knowledge and participation.
+In particular, he has endeavoured to contribute to the debate regarding the relative merits of the homology approach (specific cultural tastes and practices are aligned with specific class positions) and the cultural omnivorism perspective (elites are increasingly characterized by the breadth and eclecticism of their cultural tastes and practices).
+He has recently embarked upon a study of the lived experience — and health effects — of pickup soccer in a sample of middle-aged men in Vancouver.

 Publications